Lexicon-LTU-2024/exercise-react-todo-list/README.md

 - As a user I want to be able to view all my todos in the same place, to get a good overview of what I have to do.

-- As user I want to be able to add new todos to my todo list so I can update my todo list when I find something else that I need to do.
+- As user I want to be able to add new todos _( on a new page => **React router** )_ to my todo list so I can update my todo list when I find something else that I need to do.

 - As a user I want to mark a todo as completed so I can see which todos I have left to do.